LamAdr/printfleaklib/README.md

 I don't doubt that anyone can improve this code.
 Please do so if you feel like it.

-This is a toy to play games.
+This is a toy used to play games.
 Please use ethically.